waa/bacula-tapealert/README.md

 [...snip...]
 ```

-Before going into production, make sure the tape Drive is re-enabled.
+Before going into production, make sure the tape drive is re-enabled.
 This can be done in one of two ways:
-- Restart the SD
+- Restart the Storage Daemon
-- Issue the bconsole enabled command:
+- Issue the bconsole enable command:
 ```
 * enable storage=mhvtl-L80-Autochanger drive=0
 3002 Device ""mhvtl-L80-Autochanger_Dev0" (/dev/tape/by-id/scsi-350223344ab000900-nst)" enabled.
 3004 Device ""mhvtl-L80-Autochanger_Dev0" (/dev/tape/by-id/scsi-350223344ab000900-nst)" deleted 1 alert.
 ```

-###Entering Production:
+### Entering Production:

 To put this script into production, all that needs to be done after the testing is to remove the `test` command line parameter from the SD's tape drive device(s), restart the Storage Daemon, then monitor your Job log files and the `/opt/bacula/working/bacula-tapealert-py.log` if logging is left enabled.